-The emperor was a well-known herbalist who was also the first to teach Chinese people how to use herbs in therapy and diet.
-Throughout his time as an herbalist, he had identified hundreds of herbs via personally tasting and analyzing the properties.
+The emperor was a well-known herbalist and the first to teach Chinese people how to use herbs in therapy and diet.
+During his time, he identified hundreds of herbs by personally tasting and analyzing their properties.

-One day, while Emperor Shen Nong was resting beneath a tree after accidentally tasted a toxic plant, some leaves from a certain tree bush were blown into the boiling water pot which was meant for Emperor Shen Nong to quench his thirst.
+One day, while resting beneath a tree after accidentally tasting a toxic plant, some leaves from a tree bush were blown into the boiling water pot, which was prepared for the emperor to quench his thirst.
 The boiling water suddenly turned a yellow-greenish color and had an indescribable, distinct scent.

 After taking a sip, Emperor Shen Nong was surprised at the infusion that was created by happenstance.
 Chewing the tea leaves, the uncomfortable and painful feeling from ingesting the toxic plant previously disappeared completely.

 The emperor collected leaf samples to learn more about this particular herbal plant, and over time his discovery had become popular for its medical benefits — although the tea leaves were originally chewed rather than drunk as we do today.